-Resistance bands come in a range of tensions; beginners can use bands with less tension (or resistance) while experienced exercisers can choose bands with more resistance to make their workouts more challenging.
+The bands come in a range of tensions; beginners can use bands with less tension (or resistance) while experienced exercisers can choose bands with more resistance to make their workouts more challenging.

 “One flat continuously looped resistance band has 40 pounds of resistance variability, which means for [the cost of one band] you can actually create 40 different levels of training resistance,” says physical therapist Dave Schmitz, owner of Resistance Band Training Systems.
 “Imagine the cost of having to purchase 40 different dumbbells or kettlebells.”

 It doesn’t seem possible rubber bands weighing mere ounces could be powerful strength-training equipment.
-Resistance bands might be more effective than dumbbells, especially when it comes to engaging ancillary muscles during moves like flies and reverse flies, according to 2018 research published in the Journal of Human Kinetics.
-The researchers suspect that, because resistance bands add an element of instability, the ancillary muscles have to work harder to perform a move.
+Bands might be more effective than dumbbells, especially when it comes to engaging ancillary muscles during moves like flies and reverse flies, according to 2018 research published in the Journal of Human Kinetics.
+The researchers suspect that, because bands add an element of instability, the ancillary muscles have to work harder to perform a move.

-Keller believes resistance bands are especially beneficial if you’re new to strength training.
+Keller believes bands are especially beneficial if you’re new to strength training.
 “Resistance bands are versatile and effective … can be easily combined with other pieces of equipment and used in many different exercise formats,” she explains.
 “I think they might be less intimidating than machines or dumbbells to some people.”

 Using the malleable bands can help you improve your flexibility.